stevenjameshogan/angular-capstone_record-collection/README.md

 TASK LIST - SATURDAY

-    [x] - Replace edit/delete buttons with icons (records) [] - Dummy image if no URL
+    [x] - Replace edit/delete buttons with icons (records) [] - Disable delete icons if has genres
+    [] - Dropdowns for length and year
+    [] - Dummy image if no URL
     [] - Add tool tips
     [] - Angular Dialog